cbor-wg/CBORbis/j.md

 need for version negotiation.
 These design goals make it different from earlier binary serializations such as ASN.1 and MessagePack.

-This document is a revised edition of RFC 7049, with editorial improvements, added detail, and fixed errata.
-This revision formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
-It does not create a new version of the format.

 --- note_Contributing